shashankg32/operating-system-programing-assigment/README.md

 # oprating-system-programing-assigment

 I have used switch statement for menu driven topic selection.
+5th sem la2 assigment for os theory subject NMIT.

 Topics :
 1) Process Creation and Termination